ESP32 Web Server Control Servo motor with Arduino IDE

-This tutorial is regarding controlling servo motor with ESP32 over a web server using Arduino IDE.
-You will discover how to control the Servo motor with ESP32 and you will also ready to make a simple web server with a slider to control the position of the servo motor in both positions.
-Web server consists of a slider with a position from 0-180.
-With this slider, a user can control the shaft position.
-We use the Arduino IDE to program the ESP32 dev kit module.
+In this tutorial, we will learn how to set an ESP32 to control a servo motor over a web server using the Arduino IDE.
+We will discover how to control the Servo motor with the ESP32 and how to make a simple web server with a slider to control the position of the servo motor in both directions.
+The web page will consist of a slider with positions marked from 0 to 180 degrees for rotation.
+With the help of this slider, we can control the shaft position of the servo motor.
+Here we will use the Arduino IDE to program the ESP32 Dev Kit module.

 Video demonstration